NVIDIA-RTX/NRI/ProgrammingGuide.md

 **`Valid usage:`**

-* memoryType must be a valid memory type received using GetBufferMemoryInfo or GetTextureMemoryInfo.
+* memoryType must be a valid memory type received using GetBufferMemoryInfo or GetTextureMemoryInfo

 **`Multithreading:`**